DANS-KNAW/easy-update-metadata-dataset/README.md

 It is the responsibility of the caller to

 * Provide _valid_ new values in the input file.
+* Make sure the csv file is properly stored as UTF8, please export a spreadsheet with open-office.
 * Verify the preconditions for `--stream-id AMD --tag datasetState` which requires a change history.
   Details are documented with [tests], note that some legitimate preconditions are not implemented and cause a failure, not expected preconditions might pass without a warning.